Rarisma/A-Generic-Roguealike-Game/README.md

 Furthermore I will be releasing several alpha versions of the 1.0 before the release date in the dev branch the next Alpha build will be released on the 7th of Febuary

 # Coming in update 1.0
+To do

-To do: (In order of RELATIVE importance)
+In order of adding (Probably)
 - [ ] Updates and Rebalancing of
   - [ ] Areas
   - [ ] Items